chrisUsick/broadcaster2/roadmap.md

 ﻿1.
 TODO for first release

 - test on mobile browser
+= capture video for thumbnail
+- create production deployment
+= server sends messages on peer Info updates.
+- style a little
-- create chat interface : started
+= create chat interface : started
-    = delegate events from viewer to broadcaster to all other viewers
-    - broadcaster saves a copy of all messages so that a new viewers see them upon connecting
+    = delegate events from viewer to broadcaster to all other viewers = broadcaster saves a copy of all messages so that a new viewers see them upon connecting
-- capture video for thumbnail
-- server sends messages on peer Info updates.

 = create Abstraction for `peer` object  in BroadcastApp
     PeerHandler is the abstaction class; it needs the following methods
         - manage all connections.
 Allow doing things like broadcast message to all connections